Kawamashi/qmk_modules/layer_word/readme.md

 }
 ```

-Any other symbol from the layer will be processed, but the Layer Word will end and the layer will be deactivated afterwards.
+Any other symbol from the layer will be processed, but the Layer Word will end afterwards and the layer will be deactivated.

 The activation of a Layer Word automatically disables the other ones, to avoid messing up with the layer stack.
 A timeout can also be defined, to automatically deactivate Layer Words after a period of keyboard inactivity: